Last updated on 05/23/2022

 |Week of||Students Tested||Student Positives||Faculty & Staff Tested||Faculty & Staff Positives|

-Covid-19 Campus Alert Status and Response for 2021-22—Pitzer College is currently in Alert Level 1 (Green)
+COVID-19 Campus Alert Status and Response for 2021-22—Pitzer College is currently in Alert Level 2 (Yellow)

 The Campus Alert Status and Response protocol uses a set of observable conditions to guide College decision-making around health and safety measures for the campus and the community.
 The College’s alert level status may change depending on a variety of circumstances and conditions.
 Many factors will be considered when determining changes to alert levels.
 Some of the factors that will be considered regarding alert level status include, but are not limited to: